anttiluode/FractalLife/README.md

 Add more sophisticated social interactions
 What behaviors or patterns have you observed that you find most interesting?

-AL: As the main designer, what I find about them most interesting.
+AL: As the main designer, what do you find most interesting about them.

 Claude: As the main designer of this system, what I find most fascinating is the emergent social dynamics that arise from the neural interaction mechanisms we implemented.
 Let me explain what I find particularly intriguing: